 3. Turn Off Lights When Not Used

-The most straightforward solution to saving electrical energy is to simply turn off lights that when they’re not in use.
+The most straightforward solution to saving electrical energy is to turn off lights when they’re not in use simply.
 When you’re leaving the house or going to sleep, keeping the light on doesn’t benefit anyone.

 4. Buy Energy-Efficient Accessories